Manimahesh Kailash Peak

-Manimahesh Kailash has not been successfully summitted by mountaineers and is thus remains a virgin peak.
+Manimahesh Kailash has not been successfully summitted by mountaineers and thus remains a virgin peak.
 An attempt to climb the peak in 1968 by an Indo–Japanese team led by Nandini Patel was aborted.
 This failure is attributed to the divine prowess of the peak since it is revered as the holy mountain of Chamba according to the staunch devotees of the Manimahesh Lake and the peak.

 The peak is visible from near Manimahesh Lake.
 There are two trekking routes to the lake.
 One is from Hadsar village that is mostly frequented by pilgrims and trekkers.
 The other route, village Holi, climbs up further and then descends to the lake.
 There is no other habitation, except for a small village on this route.

 Legends

 There are several mythical legends narrated on the sanctity of this peak and the lake at its base.

 In one popular legend, it is believed that Lord Shiva created Manimahesh after he married Goddess Parvati, who is worshipped as Mata Girija.
 There are many other legends narrated linking Lord Shiva and his show of displeasure through avalanches and blizzards that occur in the region.

 According to a local myth, Lord Shiva is believed to reside in Manimahesh Kailash.
 A rock formation in the form of a Shivling on this mountain is considered as the manifestation of Lord Shiva.
 The snow field at the base of the mountain is called by the local people as Shiva's Chaugan (play field).

 It is also believed that Manimahesh Kailash is invincible as no one has so far scaled it, in spite of claims to the contrary and the fact that much taller peaks have been scaled, including Mount Everest.
 According to one legend, a local tribe, a Gaddi, tried to climb along with a herd of sheep and is believed to have been turned into stone along with his sheep.
 The series of minor peaks around the principal peak are believed to be the remnants of the shepherd and his sheep.

 Another legend narrated is that a snake also attempted to climb the mountain but failed and was converted into stone.
 Devotees believe that they can view the peak only if the Lord wishes so.
 Bad weather covering the peak with clouds is also explained as a displeasure of the Lord.